University Library and Open Access

 This is a pilot project for the 2017-2018 academic year.
 This program will be continuously monitored and assessed, and as a result, is subject to change at any time.
 We welcome feedback, questions, and other correspondence at firstname.lastname@example.org, and encourage interested faculty to email for assistance with the application process.

-- Funds are available to all full-time AU faculty members.
+- Funds are available to all current AU faculty, staff, and students.

 - The journal is listed in the DOAJ or its publisher is a member of the OASPA.